aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/textbox/notextrotation/_index.md

 title: TextBox.NoTextRotation
 linktitle: NoTextRotation
 second_title: Aspose.Words for .NET API Reference
-description: TextBox property.
+description: TextBox NoTextRotation property.
 Gets or sets a boolean value indicating either text of the TextBox should not rotate when the shape is rotated in C#.
 type: docs
 weight: 80
 url: /net/aspose.words.drawing/textbox/notextrotation/